arkapravasinha/AzureTableStorage.Extensions/README.md

             _azureTableClient = azureTableClient;
         }

-3. Now create a Cloud Table and start using it in our project.
+3. Now create a Cloud Table and start using it in your classes.

         var cloudtable = _azureTableClient.CreateIfNotExists("TestEntities"); //TestEntities is the table name

 4. There are few extension method to help in InsertOrMerge, Retrieve and Delete of Entities in cloud table.

             //for insert or merge, Async version is also available cloudtable.InsertOrMergeEntity<TestEntity>(testEntity);// Create a Entity type by implementing TableEntity of Microsoft.Azure.Cosmos.Table